 For schools offering an accelerated course track in math and/or reading, the following criteria for placement will be used for students completing the sixth grade.
-A committee led by the Campus Director will use previous MAP scores (High/High

-Average), teacher recommendations and STAAR results (Level I or II) to recommend students for advanced courses.
+A committee led by the Campus Director will use previous MAP scores (High/High Average), teacher recommendations and STAAR results (Level I or II) to recommend students for advanced courses.
 Students must meet some or all of the criteria in order to be reviewed by the committee.
+Specific criteria may vary by school brand.
 Parents will be contacted with committee recommendations.